When To Flip Signs In Inequalities

 4. Visualize on a Number Line:

-• Drawing the solution set on a number line can help you visualize the inequality and ensure that your solution makes sense.
+• Drawing the solution set on a number line can help you visualize the inequality and make sure your solution makes sense.

 • Use open circles for strict inequalities (< or >) and closed circles for inclusive inequalities (≤ or ≥).